 Cashless transactions with a swipe of a card, shopping without the hassle of handling cash and withdrawing large sums of money from different accounts, from the same machine.
-All of the above is only possible with the advent and the popularity of credit card processors.
+All the above is only possible with the advent and popularity of credit card processors.

-But how do the credit card processors have the advantage and earn their profit, if they are to manage and do multiple tasks and act as an intermediator between the merchant and the bank?
+But how do the credit card processors have the advantage and earn their profit?
+If they are to manage and do multiple tasks and act as an intermediator between the merchant and the bank?

 You may like to read: Recording of Credit Card Transactions with Undeposited funds

 The fees that are due, though, are a small cost for the benefits that these processors provide.
 The processors are handy and compact.
 They allow users to buy items without the hassle of the cash that will attract even more customers.
 They also help in automatically keeping a track of all the transactions that take place by providing detailed receipts.
 The processors are trustworthy enough too, making sure that all transactions occur securely.
 They make sure that they do not store the customer’s data with the merchant, as they can misuse it.